 The expertise of a client recruiter lies in their ability to understand the unique needs and culture of the client company, as well as their ability to source and attract high-quality candidates who fit these criteria.
 They often have a deep understanding of the industry and sector in which the client operates, allowing them to tailor their approach and find the best talent available.

-Traditional Recruiter
+Traditional Recruitment

 A traditional recruiter, on the other hand, typically works on behalf of a recruitment agency to find and attract candidates for a variety of businesses and industries.
 They work to build relationships with potential candidates and businesses, often through a variety of online and offline channels.